quicwg/base-drafts/draft-ietf-quic-transport.md

   #303)

-## Since draft-ietf-quic-transport-00:
+## Since draft-ietf-quic-transport-00

 - Replaced DIVERSIFICATION_NONCE flag with KEY_PHASE flag
 - Defined versioning
 - Reworked description of packet and frame layout
 - Error code space is divided into regions for each component
 - Use big endian for all numeric values

-## Since draft-hamilton-quic-transport-protocol-01:
+## Since draft-hamilton-quic-transport-protocol-01

-- Adopted as base for draft-ietf-quic-tls.
+- Adopted as base for draft-ietf-quic-tls

-- Updated authors/editors list.
+- Updated authors/editors list

-- Added IANA Considerations section.
+- Added IANA Considerations section

-- Moved Contributors and Acknowledgments to appendices.
+- Moved Contributors and Acknowledgments to appendices